Philip-21/Go-Microservice/logger-service/readme.md

 The Logger Service
-- The Logger service receives and accepts the data from the authentication, listener and mailer service and stores the data in a  mongoDb database
+- The Logger service receives and accepts the data from the authentication, listener and mailer service through the broker service and stores the data in a  mongoDb database

 - Uses  [chi router](https://github.com/go-chi/chi/v5) for routing